FeaturesHow It WorksPricingBlogGuide

 Stage 3 — Context fold-in

-This is where your nine-domain health profile enters the pipeline.
-The engine findings get joined against your demographics, diagnoses, family history, symptoms, current medications and supplements, allergies, habits, goals, and recent lab values.
+This is where your six-domain personal profile enters the pipeline.
+The engine findings get joined against your demographics, symptoms, current supplement stack, allergies, habits, and goals.
+(Genosight does not collect medical diagnoses, prescription medications, family medical history, or lab values — those belong with your healthcare provider.)

-The output is a structured "context-augmented findings" object — each genetic finding now carries the relevant context that should inform how it's interpreted.
+The output is a structured "context-augmented findings" object — each genetic finding now carries the relevant context that should inform how it's described.

-A C677T heterozygous result with a clean homocysteine lab and no symptoms is a different finding than the same variant in someone with elevated homocysteine and treatment-resistant depression.
+A C677T heterozygous result for a person reporting no concerns and not currently supplementing reads differently than the same variant for someone reporting persistent fatigue who is already taking a B-complex with synthetic folic acid.
 Stage 3 is where that distinction gets made explicit, before AI sees anything.

 Genetic finding joined to user health profile to produce context-augmented finding